-Let us imagine you are discussing voter fraud with a crotchety old uncle who believes it's a problem and you say, "There is no evidence of massive voter fraud," which is unquestionably true.
+Let us imagine you are discussing voter fraud with an irascible neighbor who believes it's a problem and you say, "There is no evidence of massive voter fraud," which is unquestionably true.
 His brain will perceive your words as an attack, he will feel a strongly negative emotional reaction, he will then remember and focus on the very real-to-him fake news that supports his belief in voter fraud, and you will have no chance to persuade him of anything.
 Your effort at persuasion has failed.

 As political activists, we wish that we could reason with people and have calm, cool, dispassionate discussions about public policy.
-But instead, we tend to trigger in our listeners a negative emotional response, reminding them of "facts" (which may be falsehoods) that reinforce those negative emotions.
+But instead, we tend to trigger in our listeners a negative emotional response, reminding them of memories that reinforce those negative emotions.
 We are arguing with ghosts from our listeners' pasts-and losing.